-We operated at a gross loss of \$0.8 million in fiscal 2009, \$3.2 million in fiscal 2008, and \$1.5 million in fiscal 2007.
+We operated at a gross profit of \$0.8 million in fiscal 2010 and a gross loss of \$0.8 million in fiscal 2009 and \$3.2 million in fiscal 2008.
 Our ability to generate a gross profit will depend on the nature of future contracts, our success at increasing sales of our PowerBuoy systems and on our ability to manage costs incurred on fixed price commercial contracts.
+Additionally, approximately \$0.4 million of costs related to revenue activity during fiscal 2009 had been previously anticipated and accrued as contract loss reserves as of April 30, 2009.
+These loss reserves were no longer necessary and, accordingly, reversed in fiscal year 2010, contributing to the increase in gross profit.